loquemedalagana/image-insight/README.md

 ## Project Overview

-This project aims to **extract and manage image metadata**, focusing on a scalable system for JPG files.
+This project is designed to **extract and manage image metadata**, focusing on building a scalable system for JPG files.
 Users can view image lists, extract/analyze metadata, implement facial recognition and classification, and eventually expand to 3D visualization.

 ---